 Additionally, elevated CO2 levels in a room can impair cognitive function and focus.(23)

-Or, you can add green plants or succulents to your home or office.
+You can also add green plants or succulents to your home or office.

 This not only purifies your indoor air, but these plants can also help improve your productivity and focus.